Karumi/AndroidAudit/README.md

 **Architecture:**

 The application architecture from the code point of view is one of the parts of an audit that gives us more insight about the application.
-During the application architecture review we will be focused in concepts related to the S.O.L.I.D and Clean Code principles
+During the application architecture review we will be focused in concepts related to the S.O.L.I.D and Clean Code principles.

 **Presentation Layer Implementation:**